FAUSheppy/flask-json-dream-website/README.md

 Obviously the markdown file referenced in the configuration must also be created.

 ### Other Sections
-All following sections are read and created from the *vereinSection* directory.
-Json configuration for these sections much contain these information.
-The pictures for all the sections should have a similar aspect ratio.
+All following sections are read and created from the *sections* directory.
+Json configuration for these sections must contain the following information.
+The pictures for all the sections should have a similar aspect ratios.

     {
         "picture" : "path to a picture for this section", "title" : "A title for this card",
-        "text" : "A potentially very long text of multiple lines that will be displayed next to the picture...", }
+        "text" : "A potentially long text with multiple lines that will be displayed next to the picture...", }

 The configuration may contain the following information, which add a button-like link to the section.

     "moreInfoButtonText" : "less than 25 charaters",
-    "moreInfoButtonHref" : "href to go to"
+    "moreInfoButtonHref" : "/href/to/go/to"

 The alpha-numeric order of the filenames specifies the order in which the sections will be displayed on the website, so the files should be prefixed with a number, for example *10_section_hello.json* and *90_section_ending.json*.